liming123332/stable-diffusion-webui-text2prompt/README.md

-# text2prompt
+# text2prompt (Enhanced Version)
  ![](pic/pic0.png)

- This is an extension to make prompt from simple text for [Stable Diffusion web UI by AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
+ This is an enhanced extension to make prompt from simple text for [Stable Diffusion web UI by AUTOMATIC1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
  Currently, only prompts consisting of some danbooru tags can be generated.

+🆕 **New Features in Enhanced Version:**
+- ✅ **Integrated UI**: Now appears directly below the main prompt input area (no more separate tab!)
+- ✅ **Direct Prompt Transfer**: Generated prompts automatically fill the main prompt input box
+- ✅ **Fixed Prefix/Suffix**: Add your go-to prompt parts that always appear before/after generated content
+- ✅ **Simplified Interface**: Cleaner, more intuitive UI design
+- ✅ **Enhanced Experience**: Inspired by modern prompt generation tools

 ## Installation
 ### Extensions tab on WebUI